In the World of Constitution Building in 2022

 Through our Voices from the Field series, ConstitutionNet invited local constitutional experts to evaluate the process and content of reforms in their respective countries.
 We published 30 original articles, covering some countries for the first time, ranging from Bosnia and Herzegovina to Solomon Islands, Cambodia to Wales.
 We have therefore expanded our coverage to approximately 128 countries since Voices was launched in 2013.
 In addition, our regular news digests ensured comprehensive updates on the world of constitution building in 2022, bringing over 350 pieces of constitutional news to our readers.

 This year, a new constitution was born in Tunisia after a referendum (with historically low turnout) rubber stamped the year-long step-by-step monopolisation of state power by President Saied.
 7,000 miles away, another new constitution failed, when Chile’s proposed draft was rejected via referendum after a highly inclusive and participatory process (covered in a Voices from the Field series).
-In 2022, other countries passed significant constitutional amendments (e.g., Belarus, Brazil, Kazakhstan, Sri Lanka) or initiated reform processes (covered below).
+In 2022, other countries passed significant constitutional amendments (e.g., Belarus, Brazil, Kazakhstan, Luxembourg, Sri Lanka) or initiated reform processes (covered below).

 The following sections analyse some notable trends and developments this year.